Home > Windows files > svchost.exe

 What you should know about svchost.exe Host Process

 svchost.exe is a system file used by Microsoft Windows, and appears in Windows Task Manager as a process named "Host Process."
-However, some viruses or Trojans use the same file name in order to remain undetected (e.g. Gen:Variant.Zusy.949 (recognized by BitDefender), as well as BKDR_FYNLOS.SMIA or, as the case may be, HKTL_NETCAT (recognized by TrendMicro)).
+However, some viruses and Trojans use the same file name to avoid detection (e.g. Gen:Variant.Zusy.949 (recognized by BitDefender), as well as BKDR_FYNLOS.SMIA or, as the case may be, HKTL_NETCAT (recognized by TrendMicro)).

-To be really safe, you should scan your computer with two different anti-virus engines.
-You can use a free Anti-Malware scanner for this purpose.
+For better security, scan your computer with two different antivirus engines.
+You can use free antivirus software for this purpose.

 Objectionable files with the same file name have the following characteristics: